 Undergraduate major in journalism discontinued and professional school established

 The undergraduate major in journalism is discontinued as of 1968.
 However, both undergraduate and graduate journalism courses continue to be offered.
-An emphasis is placed on the development of the graduate professional program, using a newly revised Master's degree curriculum as a base
+An emphasis is placed on the development of the graduate professional program, using a newly revised Master's degree curriculum as a base.

 Master's program in journalism launched

 In addition to the lower and upper division courses preparing for the major, 10 graduate courses are offered in the 1951-52 academic year.
-Seventy-eight individuals receive the Master of Journalism degree in the next seven years.
+Seventy-eight individuals receive a Master of Journalism degree in the next seven years.

 UC Berkeley introduces journalism as an undergraduate major

 Formal journalism instruction begins at Berkeley through the English Department, and an undergraduate major is established in 1941.
-In the years leading up to 1965, the department graduates 1,061 men and women, many of whom later hold distinguished positions in journalism.

 Building the Ark